BirdsAcrossTheSky/B1RDSPOT/README.md

-This projects develops polish bird database for privare usage.
+This projects develops polish bird database for private usage.
+For now it consits two parts:
+ - data extraction
+ - data structure